Singularity of random symmetric matrices -- a combinatorial approach to improved bounds: The structural theorem

 denote the set of `$k,s,\geq t$-bad vectors'.
 Then,

-\end{theorem} We include the complete proof from \cite{FJLS2018} in \cref{app:counting-lemma} The above theorem shows that there are very few vectors for which every sufficiently large subset has rich additive structure.
-However, in order to use the strategy of \cref{lemma:eliminate-small-support} effectively, we require that there are very few vectors for which every \emph{moderately-sized} subset has rich additive structure (see \cref{corollary:prob-orth-fixed-vector}).
+\end{theorem} The above theorem shows that there are very few vectors for which every sufficiently large subset has rich additive structure.
+However, in order to use the strategy in the proof of \cref{lemma:eliminate-small-support} effectively, we require that there are very few vectors for which every \emph{moderately-sized} subset has rich additive structure (see the proof of \cref{corollary:prob-orth-fixed-vector}).
 This is accomplished by the following corollary.

-\begin{corollary} Let $p$ be a prime and let $k \in \N, s_1,s_2,d\in [n], t\in [p]$ such that $s_1 \leq s_2$.
+\begin{corollary} Let $p$ be a prime and let $k, s_1,s_2,d\in [n], t\in [p]$ such that $s_1 \leq s_2$.
 Let

 Then,